WebMCP-org/.github/profile/README.md

 **MCP-B** bridges the gap between WebMCP and the [Model Context Protocol (MCP)](https://modelcontextprotocol.io), serving two critical functions:

-1. **API Implementation** — Provides a polyfill that implements the `navigator.modelContext` interface for browsers lacking native support
+1. **API Implementation** — Provides a polyfill that implements the `document.modelContext` interface for browsers lacking native support
 2. **Protocol Translation** — Converts between WebMCP's web-native format and the MCP protocol, enabling cross-compatibility

 MCP-B creates interoperability by enabling WebMCP-formatted tools to function with MCP clients (like Claude Desktop), and MCP-formatted tools to operate within WebMCP-enabled browsers.
 This allows both standards to evolve independently without breaking existing implementations.